okx/okexchain-docs/docs/validators/validators-faq.md

 Validators have two main responsibilities:

-- **Be able to constantly run a correct version of the software:**Validators need to make sure that their servers are always online and their private keys are not compromised.
+* **Be able to constantly run a correct version of the software:** Validators need to make sure that their servers are always online and their private keys are not compromised.
-- **Actively participate in governance:** Validators are required to vote on every proposal.
+* **Actively participate in governance:** Validators are required to vote on every proposal.

 Additionally, validators are expected to be active members of the community.
-They should always be up-to-date with the current state of the ecosystem so that they can easily adapt to any change.
+They should always remain up-to-date with the current state of the ecosystem so that they can easily adapt to any change.

 ### What does 'participate in governance' entail?

 Validators and delegators on the OKExChain can vote on proposals to change operational parameters (such as the block gas limit), coordinate upgrades, or make a decision on any given matter.

-Validators play a special role in the governance system.
-Being the pillars of the system, they are required to vote on every proposal.
-It is especially important since delegators who do not vote will inherit the vote of their validator.
+Validators play a special role in the governance system. hey are for instance required to vote on every proposal which is especially important since delegators who do not vote will inherit the vote of their validator.

 ### What does staking imply?

-Staking okts can be thought of as a safety deposit on validation activities.
+Staking OKTs can be thought of as a safety deposit on validation activities.
 When a validator or a delegator wants to retrieve part or all of their deposit, they send an `unbonding` transaction.
-Then, okts undergo a **2 weeks unbonding period** during which they are liable to being slashed for potential misbehaviors committed by the validator before the unbonding process started.
+Then, OKTs undergo a **2 weeks unbonding period** during which they are liable to being slashed for potential misbehaviors committed by the validator before the unbonding process started.

 Validators, and by association delegators, receive block rewards, fees, and have the right to participate in governance.

-### Can a validator run away with their delegators' okts?
+### Can a validator run away with their delegators’ OKTs?

 By delegating to a validator, a user delegates voting power.
-The more voting power a validator have, the more weight they have in the consensus and governance processes.
-This does not mean that the validator has custody of their delegators' okts. **By no means can a validator run away with its delegator's funds**.
+The more voting power a validator has, the more weight they have in the consensus and governance processes.
+This does not mean that the validator has custody of their delegators’ OKTs. **By no means can a validator run away with its delegator’s funds.**

 Even though delegated funds cannot be stolen by their validators, delegators are still liable if their validators misbehave.

 ### How often will a validator be chosen to propose the next block?
-Does it go up with the quantity of bonded okts?
+Does it go up with the quantity of bonded OKTs?

-The validator that is selected to propose the next block is called proposer.
-Each proposer is selected deterministically, and the frequency of being chosen is proportional to the voting power (i.e. amount of bonded okts) of the validator.
-For example, if the total bonded stake across all validators is 100 okts and a validator's total stake is 10 okts, then this validator will proposer ~10% of the blocks.
+The validator that is selected to propose the next block is called **proposer**.
+Each proposer is selected deterministically, and the frequency of being chosen is proportional to the voting power (i.e. amount of bonded OKTs) of the validator.
+For example, if the total bonded stake across all validators is 100 OKTs and a validator’s total stake is 10 OKTs, then this validator will propose ~10% of the blocks.

 ## Incentives

-For more on due incentives, see [Reward distribution](../validators/detail/distr.html).
+For more information on incentives, see [Reward distribution](../validators/detail/distr.html).